Raptor007/BTTT/ReadMe.txt

 Game Settings / Optional Rules:
 * Hotseat Mode: All players take their turns on the same computer.
-* 1 Mech Per Player: Limit to one Mech per connected player, or one per team in Hotseat.
+* Limit to 1 Mech Per Player: One Mech per connected player, or one per team in Hotseat.
 * Engine Explosions: Destroyed engine explodes on roll of 10+.
 [BattleMech Manual p.47]
 * One-Armed Prone Fire: Prone with 1 arm may still fire torso.
 [BattleMech Manual p.30]
 * Enhanced Flamers: Flamers deal both heat and damage.
 [BattleMech Manual p.99]